MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 > [!TIP]
 > If you're looking for information about Microsoft Ignite 2019 in Orlando, check out the recap at our blog: [Microsoft Information Protection - Ignite 2019 recap](https://techcommunity.microsoft.com/t5/microsoft-security-and/microsoft-information-protection-ignite-2019-recap/ba-p/998174)
 >

+## Azure Information Protection's classic client

+The Azure Information Protection classic client is the earlier version of AIP, and enables administrators to manage classification labels directly in the Azure portal.

+AIP labels managed in the Azure portal are *not* supported by the unified labeling platform, are limited to working with the Azure Information Protection client and scanner, and Microsoft Cloud App Security.

+We recommend migrating to unified labeling to support these features, as well as SharePoint, Microsoft 365 apps, Outlook for the web and mobile devices, PowerBI data protection, and more.
+For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client](tutorial-migrating-to-ul.md).

+>[!NOTE]
+> To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
+>
+> This time-frame allows all current Azure Information Protection customers to transition to unified labeling using the Microsoft Information Protection Unified Labeling solution.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).